MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/schema-migration-ddl.md

 Depending on the source environment, there are some issues that can cause problems when migrating data:

-- Handling of NULL data&mdash;there can be subtle differences in the way that NULL data is handled in different database products, for example, collation sequence, handling of empty character string
+- There can be subtle differences in the way that `NULL` data is handled in different database products, for example, collation sequence and handling of empty character strings.
-- DATE, TIME, INTERVAL, TIME ZONE data and associated functions&mdash;these can vary wildly from product to product
+- `DATE`, `TIME`, `INTERVAL`, `TIME ZONE` data and associated functions can vary widely from product to product.

-Recommendation: test these thoroughly to ensure that the desired results are achieved in the target environment.
+Test these thoroughly to ensure that the desired results are achieved in the target environment.
 The migration exercise can also uncover bugs or incorrect results that are currently part of the existing source system.
 The migration process is a good opportunity to correct any anomalies.
-Best practices for defining columns in Azure Synapse It is common in legacy systems to find columns specified with inefficient data types, for example, a field defined as VARCHAR(20) when the actual data values would fit into a CHAR(5) field, or using INTEGER fields when all values will fit within a SMALLINT field.
+Best practices for defining columns in Azure Synapse It is common in legacy systems to find columns specified with inefficient data types, for example, a field defined as `VARCHAR(20)` when the actual data values would fit into a `CHAR(5)` field, or using `INTEGER` fields when all values will fit within a `SMALLINT` field.
 This can lead to inefficiencies in both storage and query performance, especially in large fact tables.

 A migration exercise can be a good time to check existing data definitions and rationalize data definitions.
 This can be automated by using SQL queries to find the maximum numeric value or the maximum character length within a data field and comparing that to the data type.
 Some third-party data exploration or migration tools also incorporate this feature.

 In general, it is good practice to minimize the total defined row length for a table (for example, by using the smallest data type for each column as described above) as this will give the best query performance.
 The PolyBase utility, which is the recommended method of data loading from external tables for Azure Synapse, supports a maximum defined row length of 1 MB.
 For rows greater than 1 MB in length PolyBase cannot be used to load that table, BCP must be used instead.

 For the most efficient join execution, define the columns used on both sides of the join as the same data type.
-If the key of a dimension table is defined as SMALLINT, then the corresponding reference columns in the FACT table(s) that use that dimension should also be defined as SMALLINT.
+If the key of a dimension table is defined as `SMALLINT` then the corresponding reference columns in fact tables that use that dimension should also be defined as `SMALLINT`.

 Avoid defining character fields with a large default size.
 If the maximum size of data within a field is 50 characters, use `VARCHAR(50)`.
-Similarly, don't used NVARCHAR if VARCHAR will suffice.
-NVARCHAR stores Unicode data (allowing for different language character sets whereas VARCHAR stores ASCII data and takes less space.
+Similarly, don't used `NVARCHAR` if `VARCHAR` will suffice. `NVARCHAR` stores Unicode data to allow for different language character sets, while `VARCHAR` stores ASCII data and takes less space.

 ## Design recommendations summary